OpenDroneMap/docs/fr/_sources/arguments.rst.txt

 :ref:`pc-skip-geometric<pc-skip-geometric>`
   Geometric estimates improve the accuracy of the point cloud by computing geometrically consistent depthmaps but may not be usable in larger datasets.
 This flag disables geometric estimates.
 Default: ``False``

-:ref:`pc-tile<pc-tile>`
-  Reduce the memory usage needed for depthmap fusion by splitting large scenes into tiles.
-Turn this on if your machine doesn't have much RAM and/or you've set --pc-quality to high or ultra.
-Experimental.
-Default: ``False``

 :ref:`primary-band<primary-band>` <string>
   When processing multispectral datasets, you can specify the name of the primary band that will be used for reconstruction.
 It's recommended to choose a band which has sharp details and is in focus.
 Default: ``auto``